abdelbahgat/microsoft-graph-docs/api-reference/resources/referenceattachment.md

 # referenceAttachment resource type

-A link to a file (such as a text file or Word document) on a OneDrive for Business cloud drive or other supported storage locations, attached to an event, message, or post.
+A link to a folder or file (such as a text file or Word document) on a OneDrive for Business cloud drive, or other supported storage locations, attached to an event, message, or post.

 Derived from [attachment](attachment.md).